 CBCA Book of the Year Awards

-The annual CBCA Book of the Year Awards affirm the quality of some of Australia's most creative people and provide a boost to their capacity to devote time to their craft.
+The Children's Book Council of Australia's Book of the Year Awards are the most influential and highly respected awards for children's books in Australia.
+They have been presented since 1946 to promote children's books of high literary and artistic quality and they affirm the quality of some of Australia's most creative people and provide a boost to their capacity to devote time to their craft.

 CBCA Book of the Year Awards aim to: